 This will eventually happen, but very slowly and not necessarily toward a global optimal policy.

 Can we hack this standard method and get a faster, more reliable training phase?
 Yep!
-As far as we can predict the system's next state within some certainly level (call it having an approximated, probabilistic simulator of your system) we can use it to generate a set of very high scoring games to learn from.
+As far as we can predict the system's next state within some certainly level (call it having an approximated, probabilistic, stochastic simulator of your system) we can use it to generate a set of very high scoring games to learn from.

 Here you have the first talk: "Hacking Reinforced Learning" at Europython 2018 (English):

 There is also a spanish version from Pycones 2018:

 And the more generic talk "Reinforced Learning for developers" at Piter Py 2017 (English):

 If you prefer Russian, there is a real-time translated version too: